 The first subsection clarifies that the provision applies to all ministries and agencies with authority pursuant to these regulations.
 This is a specification of the wording "other Norwegian authority", and entails no change to current law.
-The provision corresponds to Section 72 of the Regulations relating to the Petroleum Act (in Norwegian only).
+The provision corresponds to Section 84 of the Regulations relating to the Petroleum Act.